 - 2 Tablespoons Olive Oil

-How to make this Brown Sugar Glazed Pork Chops Recipe:
+How to Make Our Brown Sugar Glazed Pork Chops Recipe

 - In a small bowl, combine brown sugar, garlic powder, paprika, salt and pepper.
 Rub your sugar/spice mix on both sides of each pork chop, using all of the spice mix.